Cis8/Authorization-for-web-app-API-request-to-a-Express-JS-Server---ATIPL-Course/README.md

 - a spec file, for unit testing
 - a style file, for a custom style (for example CSS) management of the relative component

-#### Angular, a powerful framework for single page applications developement
+#### Angular, both a simple and a powerful framework for single page applications developement

 As cited previously, Angular offers also a powerful Injection pattern to inject services inside out components' ts files.
 This greatly eases the dependencies management, while offering various advantages, such as improving the mantainability and readability.